From Solo Tool to Team Infrastructure: Scaling Gluon for Production

 The work queue solves the "too many agents fighting for attention" chaos.
 Queue 10 bugs Monday morning.
 Gluon dispatches them across the week, respecting rate limits and cost caps.
 No babysitting.
 Items are batched, prioritized, and pushed to available slots in real-time.
 WebSocket updates keep the dashboard live.

-The merge queue tackles a specific pain point: coordinating PR merges.
-Agents generate pull requests.
+The merge queue tackles a specific pain point: coordinating PR merges when agents generate pull requests.
 Multiple agents might touch overlapping files.
 Conflicts are inevitable.
 Traditional CI/CD blocks merges until someone manually rebases.
 Gluon's merge queue processes PRs sequentially with conflict detection.
 It shows exactly which files collided.
 One-click AI conflict resolution runs Claude on the rebase, resolving conflicts programmatically.

-The workflow: queue → dispatch → running → review → done.
+The workflow: queue, dispatch, run, review, done.
 Humans set policy.
 Agents execute.
 No context switching.
 No manual rebase drudgery.

 Observability: The Witness Health Monitor

-With work flowing through queues, teams need visibility into what's happening in real-time.
-But humans can't read logs.
+With work flowing through queues, teams need visibility into what's happening.
+But at scale, humans can't read logs.
 They need signals.

-Enter the Witness Health Monitor.
-Background process that classifies running agents into five states:
+Enter the Witness Health Monitor -- a background process that classifies running agents into five states:

 - Healthy: Normal progress, files changing, iteration advancing